vstconsulting/vstutils/doc/backend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, if you have api endpoint like ``/api/v1/project/`` and model Project
-you can write testcase like this:
+you can write test case like this:

 .. sourcecode:: python